RepellantMold/repellantmold/README.md

 7. music composer (2020 - present, currently only interested in using [tracker formats](https://en.wikipedia.org/wiki/Module_file))
 4. animator (2014 - present, using Adobe Animate though currently not interested in finding work)

-### What (programming) language do I know?
+### What (programming) languages do I know?

 1. C
-2. Motorola 68000 assembly language
+2. Motorola 68000 assembly

-I'm not sure what to learn next, it's quite overwhelming...
+Currently unsure on what to learn next...Rust?..

 ### How am I?